tomverbeure/cisco-hwic-3g-cdma/README.md

     compatible JTAG dongle, and download new bitstreams with Quartus Programmer.
 This will be the default mode during RTL development.

+    The holes of connector J10 are usually soldered shut on this board.
+The best way to add a JTAG connector is to solder it solidly in the place where it was intended to be.
+To do that, you'll first have to open up these 10 soldering holes.
+Desoldering needles are perfect for that.
+They only cost a few dollars on AliExpress, and it requires very little practice to learn how to use them.

     There are dirt cheap USB (~$2) Blaster clones out there, but these are based on a PIC or STM microcontroller.
     These very often don't work!
 You can read about this [here](https://tomverbeure.github.io/2018/04/18/Terasic-vs-Cheap-Clone-USB-Blaster.html).